OHIF/Viewers/platform/docs/docs/viewer/internationalization.md

 becomes a new namespace automatically.

 - Buttons: All buttons translations
-- CineDialog: Translations for the toll tips inside the Cine Player Dialog
+- CineDialog: Translations for the tool tips inside the Cine Player Dialog
 - Common: all common jargons that can be reused like `t('$t(common:image)')`
 - Header: translations related to OHIF's Header Top Bar
 - MeasurementTable - Translations for the `@ohif/ui` Measurement Table